Indigenous Communities

 WITS in Indigenous schools

 Many Indigenous communities have started WITS Programs.
 Most schools in the Northwest Territories use WITS, as well as Indigenous schools in the other two territories and most provinces in Canada.
 We are proud to have strong relationships with Qu’utsun Smuneem School of the Cowichan Tribes in BC, Joe A. Ross School of the Opaskwayak Cree Nation in Manitoba, and many others.
+WITS supports Indigenous communities and people with the greatest of respect.

 RECONCILIATION